fsbraun/djangocms-katex/README.md

 # djangocms-katex
-Provides a django CMS plugin to render formulae using KaTeX.
+Provides a django CMS plugin to render formulae using KaTeX and its mhchem extension.

 The plugin can display formulae either inline or in display mode.
 It is text-enabled and you can add equations to rich text fields